Iranian official warns Israel that its embassies are not safe after deadly Damascus strike | Law-Order

 - Israel

-Also Sunday, Israel's military announced it was drawing back forces from the 98th paratroopers division who had been operating in the area of Khan Younis in southern Gaza.
+Also Sunday, Israel's military announced it was drawing back forces from the 98th paratroopers division who had been operating in the area of Khan Younis in southern Gaza, bringing Israeli troop levels in Gaza to some of the lowest levels since the war began.
 The Hamas stronghold has been the main focus of Israel's offensive in recent months.

-That brings Israeli troop levels in Gaza to some of the lowest levels since the war began, raising questions about plans for the war going forward, especially the fate of the southernmost Gaza city of Rafah.
+The forces withdrew to recuperate and prepare for future operations, while a significant number remain elsewhere in Gaza, said Israeli military officials who spoke on condition of anonymity because they weren't authorised to speak to the media.

 The war's six-month mark has been met with growing frustration in Israel, where anti-government protests have swelled and anger is mounting over what some Israelis see as government inaction to help free the remaining roughly 130 hostages, about a quarter of whom are said by Israel to be dead.

-Negotiations in pursuit of a cease-fire in exchange for the hostages' release were expected to resume in Cairo on Sunday, while pressure rose for action now.
+Negotiations in pursuit of a cease-fire in exchange for the hostages' release were expected to resume in Cairo on Sunday.
+An Israeli delegation led by the head of the Mossad intelligence agency was due to depart for Cairo, according to an Israeli official who spoke on condition of anonymity because they were not authorised to discuss the matter with the media.

-"Humanity has been all but abandoned'' in Gaza, the International Federation of Red Cross and Red Crescent Societies said in a statement marking six months of war.
+"Israel is prepared for a deal; Israel is not prepared to surrender,'' Netanyahu said. ''Instead of the international pressure being directed at Israel, which is only causing Hamas to harden its positions, the pressure of the international community needs to be directed at Hamas."
+Pressure rose for action now.

+"This doesn't seem a war against terror.
+This doesn't seem anymore a war about defending Israel.
+This really, at this point, seems it's a war against humanity itself,'' Chef Jose Andres told ABC, days after an Israeli airstrike killed seven of his World Central Kitchen colleagues in Gaza.
+Aid deliveries on a crucial new sea route to the territory were suspended.

 Mothers who have given birth in Gaza since the war began are especially vulnerable.